27 Best Business Blog Post Examples (Updated for 2021)

 For the most part, however, us digital marketers are left to our own devices to figure out how the proverbial blog content sausage gets made — almost always without a roadmap or guide to show us what our end product should look like.

-As IMPACT's editorial director, this is one of the most common questions I address with internal and external contributors:
+As IMPACT's editor-in-chief, this is one of the most common questions I address with internal and external contributors:

 "I know what I need to write about, but I don't know what the end product should look like.
 Do you have any blog post examples that I can look at?"